thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 and exploiting the non-verification of the link (metadata), an attacker can make a module appear much more popular than it actually is.

-Other ecosystems like PyPI and NPM are also impacted by this problem.
+Other ecosystems like PyPI and npm are also impacted by this problem.

 Like other ecosystems, we can attach "metadatas" (repository, website, issue tracker...) to CPAN packages.